The Windsors aren’t alone: There’s a history of royals going off on their own

+Their interview with Oprah Winfrey on Sunday cemented and drew massive attention to the division.

 It’s a royal mess.
 But the Windsors are not alone.
-Around the globe there are tens of royal families still sitting court, some in official ruling capacity and others maintaining symbolic roles.
+Worldwide, tens of royal families are still sitting court, some in official ruling capacity and others maintaining symbolic roles.
 Their numbers have dwindled: Some of the world’s royals have been ousted in coups or revolutions.
 Others have decided for various reasons to leave.
 At times, these ousters, exiles and abdications (and compromises in between) have entirely upended political and social systems.
-In other cases, everyone’s just carried on.
+In other cases, everyone has just carried on.

 Belgium